How to help survivors of the earthquakes in Venezuela

 The International Rescue Committee (IRC) is scaling up services to support survivors of the two deadly earthquakes that struck Venezuela on June 24th.

-Severe damage across Venezuela and at least 164 deaths have already been reported, with casualties expected to rise.
+Severe damage across Venezuela and over 3,600 deaths and 16,000 injuries have been reported, with the tolls expected to rise.
+Approximately 30,000 people are missing.

-These earthquakes worsen the existing humanitarian crisis in Venezuela, which, combined with recent cuts to humanitarian aid, will make the response even more difficult.
+These earthquakes have worsened the existing humanitarian crisis in Venezuela, which, combined with recent cuts to humanitarian aid, will make the response even more difficult.

 Donate now to support the IRC as we deliver humanitarian assistance in Venezuela and to communities facing crises around the world.